xzcodes/xzcodes.github.io/content/pages/about.md

 My main field of interest is computer vision.
 I keen on solving difficult ML / DL problems.

 ### Data Science
-I started my data science journey in the early 2020 with simple classification and regression tasks.
+I started my data science journey in the early 2020 with simple classification tasks.
 Then I took part in my first competition and it motivated me to learn faster and faster.
 Competitive machine learning became one of the most captivating activities for me as I was learning many new approaches for various tasks.
 I have worked with image classification, text sequence classification, object detection, image captioning, optical character recognition (OCR), signal processing, tabular data processing and time-series forecasting problems.